-The GFF will work with the World Bank to update and strengthen the World Bank-GFF partnership framework.
-As highlighted in the issues paper, being hosted at the World Bank affords the GFF multiple benefits, including the ability to leverage the World Bank's unparalleled in-country convening power and engage in policy dialogue across sectors at the most senior levels of government, as well as the ability to link GFF grants directly to IDA and IBRD loans.
-The World Bank's strong fiduciary and safeguard systems also provide the assurances necessary for international funders.
-Yet, stakeholder interviews pointed to several challenges:

-how to increase World Bank support for country investment case development and implementation, as the priority for World Bank staff is primarily on designing and monitoring IDA/IBRD projects; the need for greater clarity between the respective roles of World Bank country health team leaders and GFF country focal points and liaison officers; and operational constraints on the GFF Trust Fund's ability under World Bank rules to be agile and responsive to country and partner needs and expectations.
-Moving forward, the GFF will update and institutionalize its partnership framework with the World Bank, with the aim to clarify roles, mutual expectations and accountability around resources and results.
-The World Bank's Human Capital project and Health Nutrition and Population strategy refresh offer new opportunities to strengthen GFF-WB alignment and incentivize countries to prioritize greater investments in reproductive, maternal, newborn, child and adolescent health and nutrition.
+49. The GFF will work with the World Bank to update and strengthen the World Bank-GFF partnership framework.
+As highlighted in the issues paper, being hosted at the World Bank affords the GFF multiple benefits, including the ability to leverage the World Bank's unparalleled in-country convening power and engage in policy dialogue across sectors at the most senior levels of government, as well as the ability to link GFF grants directly to IDA/IBRD loans.
+The World Bank's strong fiduciary and safeguard systems also provide the assurances necessary for donors.
+Yet, stakeholder interviews pointed to several challenges: how to increase World Bank support for country investment case development and implementation, as the priority for World Bank staff is primarily on designing and monitoring IDA/IBRD projects; the need for greater clarity between the respective roles of World Bank country health team leaders and GFF country focal points and liaison officers; and some operational constraints on the GFF Trust Fund's ability under World Bank rules to be agile and responsive to country and partner needs and expectations.
+Moving forward, the GFF will update and institutionalize its partnership framework with the World Bank with the aim to clarify roles, mutual expectations and accountability around resources and results.
+The World Bank's Human Capital project and the Health Nutrition and Population strategy refresh, which has been developed in parallel with the GFF strategy refresh, offer opportunities to strengthen GFF-WB alignment and incentivize countries to prioritize greater investments in reproductive, maternal, newborn, child and adolescent health and nutrition.
 A priority for operational refinement will be to mobilize greater World Bank engagement in GFF-supported country platforms and investment case preparation and implementation, while also providing the flexibility for the GFF to contract complementary technical assistance and implementation support at scale through an array of partners.

+The GFF will expand and deepen collaboration with all partners to promote and accelerate 50. country results.
 The DNA and value-add of the GFF is a country-driven partnership with a shared commitment to the principles of development effectiveness, whose sum is greater than its member parts.
 In its first five years, the GFF Secretariat has developed an array of specific initiatives with one or more members of the GFF partnership, based on comparative advantage, to tackle emerging challenges and opportunities.
 Recent examples include: seed funding from the Bill and Melinda Gates Foundation for investment case implementation support; negotiating the transfer-out agreement with the IFC; and agreement with UNICEF to use the Equist analysis to support country investment case development process and also to support implementation of the Innovations to Scale grants.
-Going forward, the GFF Secretariat will continue to turn to the members of the partnership, as well as academia, to collaborate on innovative ideas and efficient solutions, including working closer with WHO on the National Health Accounts agenda, and with Gavi and Global Fund on joint approaches to health financing and system strengthening in GFF partner countries.
-The GFF will also stay actively engaged in the SDG3 Global Action Plan and its accelerators, whose themes are well aligned with this strategy, and support the GAP by translating it goals and aspirations in the national and local contexts.
+Going forward, the GFF Secretariat will continue to turn to the members of the partnership, as well as academia, to seek and collaborate on innovative ideas and efficient solutions, including working closer with WHO on the National Health Accounts agenda, and with Gavi and Global Fund on joint approaches to health financing and system strengthening in GFF partner countries.
+The GFF will also stay actively engaged in the SDG3 Global Action Plan and its accelerators, whose themes are well aligned with this strategy, and support the Global Action Plan by translating it goals and aspirations from the global to the national and local levels.